YouEla/TicTacToe/README.md

 # TicTacToe

-Evreything is in the version-1.0.0.0 branch, I should update the if statement, I will do it!
+# Evreything is in the version-1.0.0.0 branch.

+I should update the if statement, I will do it!
 I promise, XD